Climate of Zambia: Seasons

-There are two main seasons: the rainy season (November to April) corresponding to summer, and the dry season (May to October/November), corresponding to winter.
+There are two main seasons: the rainy season (November to April, starting a little earlier and ending a little later in the north) corresponding to summer, and the dry season (May to October/November), corresponding to winter.
 The dry season is subdivided into the cool dry season (May to August), and the hot dry season (September to October/November).
 The modifying influence of altitude gives the country pleasant subtropical weather rather than tropical conditions for most of the year.

 Rainy season

 Rainfall varies over a range of 500 to 1400 mm per year (most areas fall into the range of 700 to 1200 mm).
 The distinction between rainy and dry seasons is marked with no rain at all falling in June, July and August.
 Much of the economic, cultural and social life of the country is dominated by the onset and end of the rainy season, and the amount of rain it brings.
 Failure of the rains causes hunger in most cases.
 The average temperature in Zambia in the summer season is 30 °C and in the winter (colder season) it can get as low as 5 °C. The rains are brought by the Intertropical Convergence Zone (ITCZ) and are characterised by thunderstorms, occasionally severe, with much lightning and sometimes hail.
 The ITCZ is located north of Zambia in the dry season.
-It moves southwards in the second half of the year, and northwards in the first half of the year.
+It moves southwards in the second half of the year, and northwards in the first half of the year, and this explains the earlier onset and later cessation of the rains in the north.
 In some years, it moves south of Zambia, leading to a "little dry season" in the north of the country for three or four weeks in December.

 The highest rainfall is in the north, especially the north-west and the north-east, decreasing towards the south; the driest areas are in the far south west and the Luangwa River and middle Zambezi River valleys, parts of which are considered semi-arid.
 None of the country is considered arid or to be desert.

 Flooding is an annual event on floodplains, to which people and wildlife are adapted.
 Flash floods after unusually heavy rain cause damage when they occur in places that do not experience annual floods.
 Erosion and the washing out of roads and bridges are common.
 Crops are frequently damaged by flooding and hail.
 Too much rain when the maize crop is flowering or late in the season when it should be drying off prior to harvest, can be very damaging and promotes rotting of stored grain.